 What does deprivation of liberty mean?

-There are three key elements to deprivation of liberty:
+There are three key elements to deprivation of liberty

-Continuous supervision and control
+1. They are under continuous supervision and control

 Even if a person is in a place where care and treatment is provided and all parties, such as care workers and family members, are happy and satisfied with the situation, the law states that even if this is the case and the conditions above are met, it is a deprivation of liberty.

-The care people receive in care homes and hospitals usually involved both continuous supervision and control.
+The care people receive in care homes and hospitals usually involves both continuous supervision and control.
 In a care home, staff may control meals, make decisions about activities and bedtimes as well as medical treatment.

 A person can also be deprived of their liberty if they are not allowed to leave the premises where they are cared for.
 Not being free to leave can be hypothetical as a care home resident may not be physically able to do so.
 If they tried to leave and they were stopped against their will, their liberty has been deprived.